raspberrypisig/SolidPython/README.rst

 I don't see why SolidPython should implement and maintain its own set of these features.
 Furthermore I assume a third party library (like `bosl2`) is probably able to provide more sophisticated implementations than we will ever be able to provide.

 Please take a look at the `bosl2` implementations.
-I did some very basic tests in ``examples/07-libs-bosl2.py`` and -- at least -- was able to create basic examples for the mentioned `solid.utils` features using bosl2.
+I did some very basic tests in ``examples/07-libs-bosl2.py`` and -- at least -- was able to create basic examples for the core `solid.utils` features using bosl2.

 I would also be fine with a python third party library that implements these features, but I would like to seperate it from SolidPython itself.
 The reason is to achieve a SolidPython module which is independent from it (development, bugs, maintainance) with the goal to get an as solid and stable as possible SolidPython (core) package.